kanjialive/kanji-data-media/README.md

 Radical Animations
 ----
 SVG image files showing the initial, middle and final images of the three-part animations of each radical illustrating its historical derivation.
 The SVG files are based on a variety of original vector image files.
+730 image files.

 Radical Characters
 ----